-As offshore wind farm sites are built out, the remaining sites in deeper waters will need floating wind turbines.
-Floating vertical axis wind turbines have lower inertial loads on the generator, lower platform costs, lower installation and operating costs.
+With the expansion of offshore wind farm locations, sites in deeper waters are now being developed.
+This necessitates the deployment of floating wind turbines.
+Floating vertical axis wind turbines present reduced inertial burdens on the generator, decreased platform cost, and lower costs for both installation and operation.